 Emerging Religious Leaders

-The ICJS and the Washington Theological Consortium have partnered to offer a summer study program that brings together seminarians and rabbinical students to engage in textual study and conversation.
+The ICJS and the Washington Theological Consortium have partnered to offer a study program that brings together seminarians and rabbinical students to engage in textual study and conversation.

 This intensive course raises up the commonalities of our traditions; but, more importantly, it focuses on the particular ways our respective communities read, interpret, and embody their traditions, thus opening the way for the examination of the roots of religious conflict and the promise of new models of collaborative learning.